orsa-actual/orsa/docs/plugins.md

 Plugins are the critical element to Orsa.
 Without plugins Orsa is a literal no-op.
 Orsa manages three things, the DOM, the plugins and a task manager that monitors the tasks that plugins create.
 Plugins do all the work in Orsa.

+# The Easiest Route

+Plugins do two things; listen for events and update the DOM.
+But what events should you listen to?
+To make it easier we've developed a set of [listener base classes](https://github.com/orsa-actual/orsa/tree/master/packages/orsa-listeners) that subscribe to events for you so that all you need to do is evaluate the DOM to see if you should run, and then handle the processing when the DOM is ready.

+## Writing a Plugin from Scratch

-A plugin is just a class.
+If you don't want to use a listener base class then starting with base principles a plugin is just a class.
 This is a plugin:

 ```
 class MyPlugin {